BEFORE THE INTERVIEW

 (3) One should never underestimate the capacity of universities to develop programs in about anything.
 As Robert A. Heinlein has his protagonist say in his 1961 novel: "But when they began handing out doctorates in comparative folk dancing and advanced flyfishing, I became too stinkin' proud to use the title.
 I won't touch watered whiskey and take no pride in watered down degrees."
 1961, Ladies and Gentlemen, 1961.

-(4) Justin Kruger and David Dunning (1999), Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments.
-Journal of Personality and Social Psychology 77(6): 1121 - 1134
+(4) J. Kruger and D. Dunning (1999), Unskilled and Unaware of It: How Difficulties in Recognizing One's Own Incompetence Lead to Inflated Self-Assessments.
+Journal of Personality and Social Psychology 77(6): 1121 - 1134.

 (5) "Ethical leadership … is about building workplaces where standards are high and fear is low."
-James Comey (2018), A Higher Loyalty: xi
+J. Comey (2018), A Higher Loyalty: xi.

 (7) It is the privilege of leaders to hire their subordinates.
 But we can also imagine a world where the workforce elects their leader.
 In fact, that is what we are doing in representative democracies.